helenplesko/technicallogs/ArcGISStoryMaps.md

 **Why did I use it?**

-- I used the swipe tool in my StoryMap to compare layers.
+- I used the swipe tool in my StoryMap to compare suitability layers, before and aftering they were geoprocessed.

+**Advantages:**

+- user can easily interact with the data
+- great for comparing two images

+**Disadvantages:**

+- if directly comparing two images, they must be the same size

 ---